Learn Croatian With These 10 Things To Know

 You’ll Break Your Tongue

-When starting to learn a new language, the majority of people will say that their goal is to be able to have a conversation in the new language they intend to learn, and my students are always interested to know how long will it take them to get there.
-According to CEFRL (Common European Framework of Reference for Languages), one becomes an independent user after achieving at least B1 level of knowledge – which takes approximately 400 hours of learning.
+When starting to learn a new language, most people will say that their goal is to be able to have a conversation in the new language they intend to learn, and my students are always interested in knowing how long it will take them to get there.
+According to CEFRL (Common European Framework of Reference for Languages), one becomes an independent user after achieving at least a B1 level of knowledge – which takes approximately 400 hours of learning.

 A very unpopular piece of information is that the number of hours needed to achieve a B1 level varies A LOT from person to person – but, hey, that might mean it could take you a lot less.

 There Are so Many Weird Endings

 If you have ever heard a Croat speak, you will probably notice that Croatians do all kinds of funny things with the endings of words.
 Sometimes they will refer to you as Anna, but other times you’ll be Anne, Annu, or Annom.

 That’s because the Croatian language has three genders and 7 cases.
 If you want to say that you are behind Anna, you’d say “iza Anne” of if you want to say you are with Anna, you’d say “s Annom.”

 As you can see, you’ll actually have to change some word endings.
 In fact, you will need to focus on listening to the word endings to know who is doing what with/for/to whom.
 But, who knows, maybe you start enjoying it and discover a new, unusual pleasure.

 Applying English language logic to learning the Croatian language won’t get you very far.
 So you’ll need to be open to an entirely new way of thinking.